Political Correctness – it’s all around us and you cannot escape its stifling grip.

-Today, the religious right would throw stones at XTC for the powerful lyrics and make examples of them, labeling the band as “anti-Christ” and blasphemous.
-Don’t believe me?
+Today, the religious evangelical right would throw stones at XTC for their powerful lyrics and make examples of them, labeling the band as “anti-Christian” and blasphemous.

 “You’re always letting us humans down / The wars you bring, the babes you drown / Those lost at sea and never found / And it’s the same the whole world ’round / The hurt I see helps to compound / The Father, Son and Holy Ghost / Is just somebody’s unholy hoax”

-In the light of all the school shootings our country has seen in the past fifteen or so years, this song would most definitely be flagged, if not completely banned by today’s standards.
+In the light of all the school shootings our country has seen in the past twenty-five years, this song would most definitely be flagged, if not completely banned by today’s standards.

 “All the playing’s stopped in the playground now / She wants to play with her toys a while. / And school’s out early and soon we’ll be learning / And the lesson today is how to die.”